 Elite foster carers are supported in being able to look after children and young people for a short or a longer period of time.
 The duration will vary, this is because of individuals circumstances.

-Elite foster carers are always offered relevant support, supervision and training to deliver high quality care.
+Elite foster carers are always offered relevant support, supervision, and training to deliver high-quality care.
 Sometimes, Elite foster carers will help children and young people to be rehabilitated back to their family members.
-They may even help them to ‘move on’ to permanent care or an adoptive family or into an alternative provision, such as a residential unit.
-For older children, foster cares support their progression on to living independently.
+They may even help them to ‘move on’ to permanent care.
+Or, an adoptive family or into an alternative provision, such as a residential unit.
+For older children, foster cares to support their progression on living independently.

 Children and young people in foster care sometimes maintain contact with significant people in their lives.
 These are people who they have developed attachments to.
 The level of contact will vary depending on the assessed circumstances and the quality of the contact.
-This can take place in different ways, either, face to face, verbally – via telephone or WhatsApp, or other agreed media, or letters.
+This can take place in different ways.
+Either, face to face, verbally – via telephone or WhatsApp, or other agreed media, or letters.

 Sometimes, birth parents may be involved in the decision-making process regarding a child’s welfare, health, or education.

 Interested in a career in fostering?
 Find out more here.